tonyhb/awesome-queues-jobs-and-tasks/README.md

 #### Ruby queues

-- [Sidekiq](https://github.com/mperham/sidekiq) - A very common background task runner for Ruby, backed by Redis
+- [Sidekiq](https://github.com/mperham/sidekiq) - A very common background task runner for Ruby, backed by Redis.
+It supports cron, but not delayed jobs.

 #### JavaScript, TypeScript, and NodeJS queues